-The part-time Administrative Assistant (as needed) shall provide clerical services to the Director and Program Coordinator to include assisting with any of the Director and Program Coordinator duties previously listed or additional duties, such as:
+The part-time Administrative Assistant (as needed) shall provide clerical services to the Director and Program Coordinator to include assisting with any of the Director and Program Coordinator duties previously listed or additional responsibilities, such as:

-- Reception duties; - Seminar duties; - Working with ISU departments to insure compliance of university policies; - Oversight of equipment maintenance and material needs; - Maintain an aesthetically pleasing office and meeting places; and - Maintenance of all relevant records and documents.
+- Reception duties; - Seminar duties; - Working with ISU departments to ensure compliance with university policies; - Oversight of equipment maintenance and material needs; - Maintain an aesthetically pleasing office and meeting places; and - Maintenance of all relevant records and documents.

-► LEADERSHIP TEAM
+▶ LEADERSHIP TEAM

-Created in 2018, the mission of the IPLI Leadership team is to assist the Director in the growth and leadership of IPLI in order to provide Indiana principals with high-quality professional development that allows them to increase their personal leadership capacities as well as the learning capacities of their schools.
+Created in 2018, the IPLI Leadership team was developed to assist the Director in the growth and leadership of the mission of IPLI to provide Indiana principals with high-quality professional development that allows them to increase their leadership capacities and the learning capacities of their schools.
 The vision of the IPLI Leadership team is to build an exemplary learning community for Indiana school principals.